-Visiting the Herbert family, Nottingham.
-Joseph Herbert was School Board officer and staying in the house as a visitor is Frederick Varney, a school teacher.
+Age six, visiting the Herbert family, Nottingham.
+Joseph Herbert was a School Board officer and staying in the house as a visitor was Frederick Varney, a school teacher.

-Age sixteen, telephone instrument maker, living at 12 Carrington Street with father John, forty-five, a baker and confectioner, mother Emma, sister Alice Quin and a general servant Gertrude Ayers.
+Age sixteen, telephone instrument maker, living at 12 Carrington Street with father John, forty-five, a baker and confectioner, mother Emma, forty-nine, sister Alice H, nine, and a general servant Gertrude Ayers.

-After that he was employed at Notts.
-County Asylum (Saxondale); he is listed in their records as a temporary attendant who left to serve in the Armed Forces in the Royal Army Medical Corps in WW1.
+At a later date he was employed at Notts County Asylum (Saxondale); he is listed in their records as a temporary attendant who left to serve in the Armed Forces in the Royal Army Medical Corps in WW1.